 The SOAP sequence is a series of email messages used to “butter up” new prospects, leads, and email subscribers.
 While these sequences can be as long as you want, research reveals sequences with five emails to be the most ideal.
-SOAP sequence emails focus on building a relationship with your new prospect, creating trust as well as an interest with your brand and/or product.
+SOAP sequence emails have proven to be a highly effective email nurture campaign.
+They focus on building a relationship with your new prospect, creating trust as well as an interest in your brand and/or product.

 Here’s a breakdown of the five emails in the sequence:

-The first email is your welcome email.
+The first email in the sequence is the welcome email.
 It allows you to introduce yourself or your brand.
 This is your first opportunity to form some sort of connection with your prospect.
 You want to intrigue them and get them interested in learning more.
-One way to do so is by presenting a secret.
+One way to do so is by presenting a compelling secret to come.
 Here’s an example:

 “I’ve been in the marketing business for nearly two decades.
 But, only in the last five years have I seen significant business growth.
 I’m signing new clients daily.
 Want to know how I do it?
 I’ve got a BIG secret and it works wonders.
 Watch out for my next email and I’ll share my secret with you.”

 Here, we’ve set the stage by presenting them with the idea of a successful industry secret.
 But, they have to tune into the next email to find out more.

 Now that your prospect is hooked, you can offer them more information to keep them interested.
 At this point, they want to know this mysterious yet valuable secret to your marketing business.
 This is where the selling process begins, sending your prospect straight down that funnel.

 Here’s where it’s a good idea to start with a backstory.
 Give your prospect some rising action!
 In the case of the marketing business owner from above, the next email could cover an economic downturn that hurt their business, forcing the owner into a dire need to turn it around and bring it back to life.